Māori health research

 Māori health research values Māori worldviews and builds Māori research capacity and leadership.
 It should build an evidence base that contributes to Māori health gains, derived from high-quality Māori health research that upholds rangatiratanga and uses and advances Māori knowledge, resources, and people.
 All of our HRC research investment streams, in particular the Rangahau Hauora Māori stream, are open to Māori health research and researchers.
 We also have a number of career development awards available to specifically support the development and dissemination of Māori health research.

-Current researcher initiated proposals funding
+Current & recent researcher initiated proposals funding

-that will be submitted in our annual contestable funding round.
+These development grants support Māori health researchers in developing a project proposal that will be submitted in our annual contestable funding round.
 Up to $10,000 is available.

-Our knowledge translation grants are available for dissemination of research that key stakeholders (for example, iwi, community, health providers, Ministry of Health, Te Puni Kokiri) have identified as important for future use, including policy and health service development.
+Our knowledge translation grants are available for dissemination of research that key stakeholders (for example, iwi, community, health providers, Ministry of Health, Te Puni Kōkiri) have identified as important for future use, including policy and health service development.
 Up to $5,000 is available.

 Our summer studentships are designed to introduce research to students studying health-related courses, and for those who would like to be involved in a Māori health research project over the summer vacation.
-Summer studentships are worth $5,000.
+Summer studentships are worth $7,500.

 This award is intended for Māori active in their community, and with no prior research training, to undertake practical research training on a large research project.
 The award is worth $12,000 for up to six months research training.

-2018 Māori Health research PhD scholarships
+2023 Māori Health Research PhD Scholarships

 Our Māori postdoctoral fellowships provide a salary, up to $100,000 research working expenses, a tikanga allowance and an annual conference allowance for outstanding graduates who have recently completed a doctoral degree and propose to conduct health research in New Zealand (with an option to also study for part of the fellowship overseas).
-The term of the fellowships is up to four years' full-time.
+The term of the fellowships is up to four years full-time.